liuwei1206/CNN_CBOW/README.md

 # CNN_CBOW
-The implement of CBOW based on pytorch.
+This is an implementation of CBOW using Pytorch.

-This CBOW is a little different from trainditional one.
-I use a convolution moudle to get the representation of context instead of average.
+This implementation is a little different from the trainditional one.
+In the original version of CBOW, context was defined as the average embeddings of words around the central token.
+Here, I use a **convolution moudle** over around words to get the representation of context.

+Here are some examples to show the quality of our trained embeddings (Sorry, you need to know Chinese :)).

 ![image](https://github.com/liuwei1206/CNN_CBOW/blob/master/images/result.png)